Eulith/CodeExercise02/README.md

 ---

 Implement a simple on-chain contract with an accompanying CLI tool.
+You must use Rust as your programing language.

 !!
 Develop your contract **on a local chain**, you don't need to deploy or use any real assets for this exercise !!